lizmat/raku-all-modules/github/p6-pdf/PDF-Lite-p6/README.md

 say $pdf.page(1).gfx.ops;
 ```

-For a full list of operators, please see the PDF::Content README file.

 ## Graphics and Rendering

 A number of variables are maintained that describe the graphics state.
 In many cases these may be set directly: